mukesh3710/Ansible/SNOW/dynamically_inventory_v2/readme.md

 # Dynamic Inventory for Linux Patching

 This project provides a dynamic inventory solution for Linux patching using Ansible.
 It integrates with ServiceNow CMDB to fetch server details and categorizes them into groups for efficient patching.
-The solution consists of a Python script (`dynamic_inventory.py`) for inventory generation and a Bash script (`generate_inventory.sh`) for execution.
+The solution consists of a Python script (`dynamic_inventory.py`) for inventory generation and a Bash script (`inventory.sh`) for execution.
 Credentials for ServiceNow API are securely managed via an environment-sourced `cred_file`.

 ## **Project Components**